google/turbinia/docs/user/install-gke-external.md

 ## Making Turbinia processing requests

+Once Turbinia is externally accessible, install the Turbinia client and Oauth Desktop credentials locally on your machine.

-- Please have the Turbinia client configured locally then create a processing request via:
+- To create a processing request for evidence run the following:

 ```
 turbinicatl googleclouddisk -d <DISK_NAME> -z <ZONE>
 ```

-- You can access the Turbinia Web UI via:
+- To access the Turbinia Web UI, point your browser to:

 ```
 https://<DOMAIN_YOU_CONFIGURED>